-- 17. All applications are income assessed, also known as means tested, to determine financial hardship, as this forms the basis of any award.
-This means we compare income to expenditure. - 18.
+- 27. All applications are income assessed, also known as means tested, to determine financial hardship, as this forms the basis of any award.
+This means we compare income to expenditure.
+This is the approach whether students are applying only to the Discretionary Fund or applying for both Discretionary Funding and the Childcare Element. - 28.
 Applications are assessed based on the household.
 This means the assessment will consider where students have dependents, and where students have a spouse or partner.
-However, if students are living with parents, the parents are not included as part of the household. - 19.
-A uniform method of processing is adopted to ensure consistency and fairness of approach across all applications. - 20.
-An evidence-based approach is used, with students responsible for providing the necessary evidence. - 21.
-We will check that students are eligible to apply, have all other funding in place, have completed the application accurately and correctly, have provided evidence and information to substantiate any claim made on the application, have shown appropriate money management and have included reasonable figures for expenditure. - 22.
+However, if students are living with parents, the parents are not included as part of the household. - 29.
+A uniform method of processing is adopted to ensure consistency and fairness of approach across all applications. - 30.
+An evidence-based approach is used, with students responsible for providing the necessary evidence. - 31.
+We will check that students are eligible to apply, have all other funding in place, have completed the application accurately and correctly, have provided evidence and information to substantiate any claim made on the application, have shown appropriate money management and have included reasonable figures for expenditure. - 32.
 Increasing numbers of students applying for financial assistance show evidence of excessive spending on lifestyle expenses i.e. non-essential outgoings.
 This can include gambling, buying luxury items, paying for frequent leisure activities, disproportionate meals out/deliveries etc. The Funding and Advice Team must ensure that any awards made fulfil the purpose of the Fund, which is to help students meet essential living costs and remain on their course.

-- 23. Where problems with gambling, lifestyle spending, debt etc. are identified, the student may be invited to attend an appointment with an Adviser prior to any award being made.
-The appointment will offer an opportunity to discuss any areas of concern and agree any actions that could be taken by the student to improve their finances. - 24.
+- 33. Where problems with gambling, lifestyle spending, debt etc. are identified, the student may be invited to attend an appointment with an Adviser prior to any award being made.
+The appointment will offer an opportunity to discuss any areas of concern and agree any actions that could be taken by the student to improve their finances. - 34.
 If the Funding and Advice Team are not satisfied that an award will meet the purpose and scope of the fund, we may withhold the award until the student has sought help or changed their spending patterns.
-We will signpost the student to appropriate sources of help to do this. - 25.
-We may also make an award, subject to regular review, to monitor progress. - 26.
+We will signpost the student to appropriate sources of help to do this. - 35.
+We may also make an award, subject to regular review, to monitor progress. - 36.
 Reasonable household income and expenditure assessments will be used to calculate any monthly excess or shortfall.
-Any unreasonable expenditure amounts will be queried and excluded from the assessment. - 27.
+Any unreasonable expenditure amounts will be queried and excluded from the assessment. - 37.
 To ensure figures are reasonable and maintain a fair and consistent approach, a set of standard expenditure allowances/caps are used in assessments.
-This also reduces the amount of supporting evidence that a student needs to submit.
+This also reduces the amount of supporting evidence that a student needs to submit. - 38.
+These allowances are currently set at: